Service and feature releases#

 The limited availability (private beta) stage is an initial release of a new functionality that you can try out by invitation only.
 If you are interested in trying a service or feature in this stage, contact the sales team .

 Features and services in the early availability (public beta) stage are released to all users with some restrictions on the functionality and service level agreement.
 They are intended for use in non-production environments, but you can test them with production-like workloads to gauge their behavior under heavy loads.
 Issues raised for these services and features are considered low severity.

 You can enable most early availability (public beta) features yourself on the feature preview page in the user profile.
 This is also where you can provide feedback about the feature after trying it out.

 Using a service in this stage means that you consent to us contacting you to request qualitative feedback.
 The feedback we receive helps us shape the products you use.

-The duration of the beta period largely depends on how quickly the service has been adopted by our customers and what changes are required to address the key issues that are discovered.
+New services and features become generally available once they are ready for production use at scale.
+The duration of the early and limited availability stages depends on how quickly the service or feature has been adopted by the users and what changes are required to address the key issues that are discovered.

-Billing for beta services#
+Billing for limited and early availability services#